$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model: NJL model under strong magnetic fields: Mean field properties, mass and coupling to quarks

 Since we are interested in studying a meson decay, it is convenient to bosonize the fermionic theory, introducing a scalar field $\sigma(x)$ and pseudoscalar fields $\vec \pi(x)$ while integrating out fermion fields.
 The bosonized action can be written as

 with

 where a direct product to an identity matrix in color space is understood.
 The pure electromagnetic field contribution to the effective action is given by

-where the first and second terms in the rhs correspond to the classical and propagating contributions, respectively.
+where the first and second terms on the rhs correspond to the classical and propagating contributions, respectively.
 For the Minkowski metric, the convention $\eta^{\mu\nu}=\mbox{diag}(1,-1,-1,-1)$ is adopted.
 Since we consider a static and uniform external magnetic field, in what follows the classical contribution to $S_\sm[\rm EM]$ will be dropped.
+Notice, however, that this contribution could be relevant in some other contexts, such as the study of charged pion superfluidity~\cite{Cao:2021gfk}.

 We proceed by expanding the bosonized action in powers of fluctuations of the bosonic fields around their mean field (MF) values.
 We assume that the scalar field $\sigma(x)$ has a nontrivial translational invariant MF value $\bar{\sigma}$, while vacuum expectation values of pion fields $\pi_i(x)$ are $\bar{\pi}_i=0$ so as to respect the parity symmetry of vacuum.
 Thus, we write